Dr ALVY RAY SMITH - CURRICULUM VITÆ

 Paint

 Tech Memo No 7, Computer Graphics Lab, NYIT, Jul 1978.
 Also issued as tutorial notes at SIGGRAPHs 78-82.
-Reprinted in Tutorial: Computer Graphics and in Seminal Graphics: Pioneering Efforts That Shaped the Field (see 1982a in Publications above)
+Reprinted in Tutorial: Computer Graphics and in Seminal Graphics: Pioneering Efforts That Shaped the Field (see 1982a in Computer Graphics Publications section)

 1978a